 - 1. Position angiographic catheter just above the level of the endovascular graft.
 Perform angiography to verify correct positioning.
-Verify patency of arch vessels and celiac plexus. - In the final angiogram confirm that there are no endoleaks or kinks, that the proximal and distal gold radiopaque markers are positioned to provide adequate overlap between components, and that there is sufficient graft length to maintain over time a minimum of 20 mm in proximal and distal seal.
+Verify patency of arch vessels and celiac trunk. - 2.
+In the final angiogram confirm that there are no endoleaks or kinks, that the proximal angiogram commit data delete are no endoced so mines, that the proximal and distal gold radiopaque markers are positioned to provide adequate overlap between components, and that there is sufficient graft length to maintain over time a minimum of 20 mm in proximal and distal seal